Kenya’s police said the fatal shooting of a legislator by a policeman on Thursday was a ”crime of passion” and had already led to one arrest.

 President Mwai Kibaki flew to Ethiopia on Thursday for an summit of the 53-nation African Union, likely to be dominated by the violence gripping his country which was triggered by his disputed re-election last month.

-In Nairobi, government and opposition teams met for a second day of talks led by former U.N.
+In Nairobi, government and opposition teams met for a second day of talks led by former U.N. chief Kofi Annan, backed by an international community alarmed at the continuing killing.

 Political and ethnic violence has killed 850 people in Kenya since the December 27 election.
 The instability has shocked its neighbours and Western donors, and battered Kenya’s image as a stable trade and tourism hub.